mantavya0807/Mealer/README.md

 ## Support

-For support, email your-email@psu.edu or open an issue in the repository.
+For support, email mbm6898@psu.edu or open an issue in the repository.